Rex: A Dinosaur's Story: Plot

 The young T. rex, whom Chie names "Rex", becomes a national sensation when he appears on TV.
 Chie teaches Rex to eat, understand certain words, and use a toilet.
 Through Daisuke, Rex is signed to appear in numerous TV commercials.
-However, when he is overworked to the point of stress, so Chie, Naomi, and Akira break his contractual obligation.
+However, he is overworked to the point of stress, so Chie, Naomi, and Akira break his contractual obligation.
 Time passes, and Rex grows larger.
 On Christmas Eve, Akira is told that he must hand the dinosaur over to the director of a soon-to-be-built dinosaur museum, where Rex will become a showcase.
 Chie and Rex run away from home, hoping to find Rex's biological mother.

 That evening, amidst holiday festivities, Chie and Rex are pursued through town by the museum director and his associates.
 By day, with the help of a boy from Chie's school, Chie and Rex evade the museum director and his men on snowmobiles, before escaping in a hot air balloon.
 Chie and Rex find shelter in an igloo, and Shinoda arrives with Naomi and Akira, who have been searching for them.
 Chie and Naomi embrace, and the group return to the cave, where they find the remains of a Mu temple.
 In the distance, they see the Brocken spectre of Rex's mother.
 Chie and Rex bid each other goodbye, and Rex walks off to be reunited with his parent.

 In a post-credits scene, Naomi has apparently returned to New York, once again leaving Chie with Akira and Chie's grandmother, Sanae.
 However, Naomi surprises Chie, Akira and Sanae by returning to stay with them for good.
 With Fukutomi alongside them, the family looks up and sees a Rex-shaped cloud in the sky.